CSCI 252: Neuromorphic Computing

 At this point in your CS career you probably realize that what matters most is the quality of the work (software) you create and the impression you make as a serious student and software professional.
 Hence:

-• If your code produces a syntax error or fatal runtime error in Python3 you’ll get a zero on that part of the assignment, as well as any other parts that depend on that program.
-You will get no credit for a program that runs under Python2 but not Python3.
+• If your code produces a syntax error or fatal runtime error in Python you’ll get a zero on that part of the assignment, as well as any other parts that depend on that program.

 • No late work will be accepted, or make-up exams given, without a note from the Dean’s office.
 You will get no credit for an assignment emailed to me, or submitted through anything other than github.